vicky-prog-007/claude_code_gpt/README.md

-# Claude Code with Azure GPT-5 - Complete Setup Package
+# Claude Code with Azure or OpenAI or Any Model - Complete Setup Package

 **Use Claude Code extension with Azure GPT-5 instead of Anthropic API**